Professor Patrick Wright Talks Next Practices on CEO Succession

 CEO turnover in the United States has reached the highest levels since 2008, according to a recent report from Bloomberg, and companies are struggling to fill this crucial position effectively.
 In fact, i4cp found that only 27% of high-performance organizations believe they have competent successors ready to fill executive-level roles.
 To manage strategic talent gaps, organizations must develop deeper levels of bench strength.

-In the latest edition of From Now to Next, available now as a complimentary download, Professor Patrick Wright explains the single most important element of CEO succession planning: Data.
+In the latest edition of From Now to Next, Professor Patrick Wright explains the single most important element of CEO succession planning: Data.
 Professor Wright, a member of i4cp's Thought Leader Consortium and Chair in the University of South Carolina's Darla Moore School of Business, claims that empirical data is the best way of evaluating potential successors and forecasting how they might perform in the CEO role.

 CEO Succession Statistic